 Blade Coffee Grinder

 Blade grinders work like food processors but are specifically designed for coffee grinding.
-They use blunted blades to break up the coffee beans gradually.
+They use blunted blades to gradually break up the coffee beans.

 They’re typically smaller, convenient and more affordable than burr grinders, but depending on the quality of the machine, they can produce uneven grounds, so some will be over-extracted while others are under-extracted.
-For the taste, this means sour and bitter tones.
+In terms of taste, this means sour and bitter tones.

 Burr Coffee Grinder

 Often seen as superior and recommended by coffee connoisseurs, it has two revolving burrs that will mill the coffee between them.
-It causes the minimum damage to the grounds and offers consistency and durability.
+It causes minimal damage to the ground and offers consistency and durability.
 However, you will pay a higher price for this.

 It is also bulkier and requires electricity.
 Overall, it is more expensive and less convenient for home users, but it offers the best quality.